TykTechnologies/tyk/README.md

 ## Key Features of Tyk ##

-Tyk offers powerful, yet lightweight features that allow fine gained control over your API ecosystem.
+Tyk offers powerful, yet lightweight features that allow fine grained control over your API ecosystem.

-* **RESTFul API** - Full programatic access to the internals makes it easy to manage your API users, keys and Api Configuration from within your systems
+* **RESTFul API** - Full programmatic access to the internals makes it easy to manage your API users, keys and Api Configuration from within your systems
 * **Multiple access protocols** - Out of the box, Tyk supports Token-based, HMAC Signed, Basic Auth and Keyless access methods
 * **Rate Limiting** - Easily rate limit your API users, rate limiting is granular and can be applied on a per-key basis
 * **Quotas** - Enforce usage quotas on users to manage capacity or charge for tiered access